 You use Schedule B to list the dividends you have received during the tax year if they are ordinary dividends and more than $1,500.
 Ordinary dividends include those paid on stock, employee stock options and real estate investment trusts (REITs).

 As a taxpayer, you should be able to read Form 1099-DIV and understand where you use the information from it on your tax return.
 Here is an explanation of the information on Form 1099-DIV.

 - Box 1a – This amount represents all the dividends you have been paid from each payor.
 It is the ordinary dividends including those from stocks, mutual funds and exchange-traded funds.
 You report this amount on Line 3b of IRS Form 1040 and Schedule B if required.

-- Box 1b – This amount may be all of the amount in Box 1a or only part of it.
-It is the amount of qualified dividends you have received from the payor.
+- Box 1b – This amount may be all of the amounts in Box 1a or only part of it.
+It is the number of qualified dividends you have received from the payor.
 Qualified dividends are reported on Line 3a of Form 1040.

 - Box 3 – Non-dividend distributions by companies are included here.
 In many cases, this amount is non-taxable and provided only for informational purposes.

 - Box 5 – Section 199A dividends are recorded here.
 This amount is the dividends from domestic real estate investment trusts (REITs).
 It is reported on IRS Form 8995.